Dehghanni/Teofl/Writing.md

  when time afflicts a limb with pain, other limbs at rest cannot remain,&quot; or so Sa&#39;adi is quoted as saying.
  Ex: people are deprived from education, food, etc.
   - Reduce the gap between wealth and poverty.
 Alleviate destitution.
+The seeds of many social maladies can be traced back to poverty.
+Many social maladies stem from poverty.
+Poverty is a breeding ground for many social maladies.
 Destitution rife crime, affect all Ex: Research that shows link bet indigence and corruption
 - **Company should pay for employees to get university degree.**
   - Get required knowledge – find better solutions – lead to better productivity, more efficacy, greater profitability, and many other benefits.
 Ex: research that shows well-educated ppl are more successful
   - Boost their mental and intellectual abilities – devise creative ways – increase speed – reduce cost Ex: I worked as a sideline to make a living.
 Was not in line of my profession – I could see my colleagues who had been majored in pertinent areas worded much better.